• Resource Library

 To mount the motor:

-3. Using the four M6 bolts (provided), attach the gearbox to the conveyor drive input.
+- M6 fasteners are provided to attach the gearbox to the conveyor drive input.
 Ensure the bolts are tightened adequately.

-4. Not shown here: four M8 bolts and t-nuts can be used to support the base mounts of the motor.
+- M8 hex head bolts (HW-FN-103-0025), T-nuts (HW-FN-002-0001), washers (HW-WS-001-0001) and split washers (HW-WS-001-0003) are provided to support the motor mounts.
 This is recommended as the motor and gearbox will induce a substantial bending moment on the motor mount due to its length and mass.
 It must also be noted that hole pattern of the base mount does not respect Vention’s 45 mm increment standards.

 Mounting the VFD